 - Tights: Lycra is the best.
 These are comfortable to hike in, help prevent nettle stings, provide warmth on cool mist days, as well as dry fast and prevent sunburn.

-- Rain pants: Bring a good pair of rain pants of Gore-Tex or water proof nylon that has been “seam-sealed.”
+- Rain pants: Bring a good pair of rain pants of Gore-Tex or waterproof nylon that has been “seam-sealed.”

 For the Feet

-- Thick socks: remember synthetic or wool.
+- You’ll need thick socks: Remember synthetic or wool.

-- Gaiters: one pair is enough; this is to keep dirt and snow out of your boots.
+- Gaiters: One pair is enough; this is to keep dirt and snow out of your boots.

-- Sleeping pad: a closed cell foam mattress is okay.
+- Sleeping pad: A closed cell foam mattress is okay.
 An inflatable ThermalRest is more comfortable.

-Recommendations for Your Personal First Aid Kit
+For Your Personal First Aid Kit

-- To decrease diarrhea and cramping: Imodium
+- To decrease diarrhea and cramping, bring Imodium.

 Blisters: It’s wise to bring your own small supply of blister treatment items to ensure that you avoid letting any blister get out of hand.

-Headaches: Tylenol and Tylenol with codeine to help relieve possible altitude headaches.
+Headaches: Bring Tylenol and Tylenol with codeine to help relieve possible altitude headaches.
 Nothing stronger than codeine should be taken for fear of masking potential severe altitude problems while on the mountain.

-Insomnia: 15mg of Halcion tablets.
+Insomnia: Bring 15mg of Halcion tablets.
 In high altitude mountaineering restlessness is not uncommon and sleep is very important.
 Halcion is a light sleeping pill; we do not recommend using any sleeping pills above 15,000 feet.

-Water purifying tablets.
+Bring water purifying tablets.